Lithuania in the Eurovision Song Contest 2021

-Lithuania participated in the Eurovision Song Contest 2021 with the song "Discoteque" written by Vaidotas Valiukevičius, Robertas Baranauskas, Mantas Banišauskas, Laisvūnas Černovas, Kalle Lindroth and Ilkka Wirtanen.
+Lithuania was represented at the Eurovision Song Contest 2021 with the song "Discoteque", written by Vaidotas Valiukevičius, Robertas Baranauskas, Mantas Banišauskas, Laisvūnas Černovas, Kalle Lindroth, and Ilkka Wirtanen.
 The song was performed by the band The Roop.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final Pabandom iš naujo!
 2021 (Let's try again!
 2021) in order to select the Lithuanian entry for the 2021 contest in Rotterdam, Netherlands.
 The national final took place over four weeks and involved 21 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
-In the final, six artists and songs remained and "Discoteque" performed by the Roop was selected as the winner.
+In the final, six artists and songs remained, and "Discoteque", performed by the Roop, was selected as the winner.

 Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 18 May 2021.
 Performing as the opening entry for the show in position 1, "Discoteque" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 22 May.
 It was later revealed that Lithuania placed fourth out of the 16 participating countries in the semi-final with 203 points.
 In the final, Lithuania performed in position 18 and placed eighth out of the 26 participating countries, scoring 220 points.

 Background

 Prior to the 2021 Contest, Lithuania had participated in the Eurovision Song Contest twenty times since its first entry in 1994.
-The nation's best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals for the 2004, Lithuania, to this point, has managed to qualify to the final nine times.
+The nation's best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals for the 2004, Lithuania, to this point, had managed to qualify to the final nine times.
 In the 2019 contest, "Run with the Lions" performed by Jurij Veklenko failed to qualify to the final.

-For the 2020 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
+For the 2021 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2021 Eurovision Song Contest on 31 March 2020 and announced the organization of Pabandom iš naujo!, which would be the national final to select Lithuania's entry for Rotterdam.